Form 720 filing California

 due Jan 31

 Deposit rules can apply to certain Part I excise taxes.
 Many Part I taxes require semimonthly deposits through EFTPS.
 If your net liability for those taxes does not exceed the IRS threshold for the quarter, payment with the return may be allowed.
-Review the latest IRS Instructions for Form 720 for deposit thresholds, product codes, and specific category rules.
+Refer to the most recent IRS Instructions for Form 720 for deposit amounts, product codes, and specific categories.

 How California businesses can e-file